Projects

 High-Throughput Use Cases

 MoodRadar was built specifically for high-throughput streams where chat volume makes it impossible to keep up manually.
-In large gaming broadcasts, major announcements, esports events, or viral moments, messages can arrive at hundreds or thousands per minute.
+In large gaming broadcasts, major announcements, esports events, or viral moments, messages can arrive at hundreds or even thousands per minute — far beyond any human reader’s capacity.

 Practical scenarios include:

-• Monitoring audience reaction during boss fights, giveaways, or key story moments.
+• Monitoring audience reaction during boss fights, giveaways, or key story moments in a gaming stream.

-• Helping moderators detect rising negativity before it escalates.
+• Helping moderators detect rising negativity or toxic cluster-spikes before they escalate.

-• Giving content creators real-time feedback on engagement and tone.
+• Giving content creators real-time feedback on audience tone during live segments.

 Live Demo & Video